ofajs/ofa-v4-docs/docs/en/docs/get-started/elements-and-events.md

 </body>
 </html>
 ```

-In the above example, when you click the "Click Me" button, it will display "Button Clicked!" but will not trigger "Inner Div Clicked!" and "Outer Div Clicked!".
-This is because we called `event.stopPropagation()` in the button's click event handler, stopping the event from further propagation.
+In the example above, when you click the button "Click Me", it will display "Button Clicked!" but not trigger "Inner Div Clicked!" and "Outer Div Clicked!".
+This is because we called `event.stopPropagation()` in the button's click event handler, which prevents the event from further propagation.

-### Prevent Default Event
+### Cancel Default Behavior of an Event

-Some events on elements have default behaviors when triggered.
-For example, clicking a submit button will submit the form, clicking a link will redirect to the link's address, and so on.
+Some events on certain elements have default behaviors when triggered.
+For example, clicking a submit button will cause the form to be submitted, clicking a link will navigate to the link's address, and so on.
 If you want to prevent the default behavior of an event, you can use the `event.preventDefault()` method.

 Example code:

 ```html
 <!DOCTYPE html>